-The school may hire or rent out school or college facilities/premises to organisations or individuals.
-Safeguarding is still considered with this and the school will seek assurance that the provider has appropriate safeguarding and child protection policies and procedures in place including liaising directly with the school on these matters were appropriate.
+The school may hire or rent out individual academy's facilities/premises to organisations or individuals.
+Safeguarding is still considered with this and the school will seek assurance that the provider has appropriate safeguarding and child protection policies and procedures in place.
+The school will liaise directly with the organisation/ individual on these matters before any hiring/ renting is approved.
 This applies whether the children in attendance are on the school's roll or not.
-The governing body/proprietor will ensure safeguarding requirements are included in any transfer of control agreement and that failure to comply with this would result in termination of the agreement.
-Keeping children safe in out-of-school settings offers guidance on this.
+The Head Teacher/Governing Body will ensure safeguarding requirements are included in any transfer of control agreement and that failure to comply with this will result in termination of the agreement.
+The DfE has published guidance 'Using after-school clubs, tuition and community activities' on this.
 In the event of an incident, the school will follow its own policy including informing the LADO.